rsafin90/DiceVegas/README.md

 # DiceVegas

-This is a simple petproject "Randomizer" of two dices with the app design and icon
+This is a simple pet-project "Randomizer" of two dices with the app design and icon